-The Benedictine College nursing program is committed to nondiscrimination and equal opportunity in its admission process.
+• The Benedictine College nursing program is committed to nondiscrimination and equal opportunity in its admission process.

 - Upon attainment of sophomore status (or the academic year prior to entering the nursing program), written application by the student is to be submitted no later than January 15 (or the first school day after January 15) prior to the anticipated fall clinical semester.
-Applications submitted after this date will be considered on a space available basis. - Applicants must have completed prerequisites to the major (listed below) and the college's general education requirements.
-Transfer prerequisite courses must be approved by the Associate Dean and the Director of Nursing. - Written notification of acceptance of admission to the nursing program will be sent to students from the Department of Nursing. - Prior to the beginning of and continuing throughout nursing clinical courses, first-year (junior) clinical students must have on file in the Department of Nursing a current physical examination and health assessment completed by a healthcare provider, evidence of current immunizations, current certification in American Heart Association BLS CPR, results of annual TB skin tests, evidence of their own health insurance coverage, a completed criminal background and drug screen, and any other clinical agency requirements.
+Applications submitted after this date will be considered on a space available basis. - Applicants MUST have completed all prerequisites to the major (listed below), all the Core general education requirements, AND have no more than nine remaining hours to complete in Foundations and/or Skills and Perspectives general education requirements prior to the beginning of the nursing program.
+A written plan for completing any missing Foundations and/or Skills and Perspectives requirements must be submitted with the application. - Written notification of acceptance of admission to the nursing program will be sent to students from the Department of Nursing. - Prior to the beginning of and continuing throughout nursing clinical courses, firstyear (junior) clinical students must have on file in the Department of Nursing a current physical examination and health assessment completed by a healthcare provider, evidence of current immunizations, current certification in American Heart Association BLS CPR and AED for Healthcare Professionals, results of annual TB skin tests, evidence of their own health insurance coverage, a completed criminal background and drug screen, and any other clinical agency requirements.
 The Archdiocese of Kansas City in Kansas requires VIRTUS "Protecting God's Children for Adults" training.